sisiwei/nyu-spring-tutorials/2016/week1.md

 * How to publish up a website you made from scratch using Github pages
 * How to follow the same workflow as professional developers when coding (and why they do things this way)

+### If You Know Github and the Command Line Already...
+* Come up with a project that you'd like to work on for the next 2-3 weeks.
+Could be something that works well with your other classes.
+Should definitely be something you don't already know how to do, and I'll guide you through it.

 ## Today's Session

 ### Installs and Account Creation